 Without realizing it, many organizations waste valuable marketing resources (both budget AND time) simply because they put off, or fail to implement, intelligent asset management practices.

 2. They’re plagued by non-compliance

-Companies in highly regulated industries, such as pharmaceutical, healthcare, and financial services struggle to manage assets due to legal requirements.
+Companies in highly regulated industries, such as healthcare and financial services struggle to manage assets due to legal requirements.
 Out-of-date information can be easily shared or published into the world – albeit accidentally.
-When this happens, these organizations put themselves at risk of breaking compliance laws and being sued or fined.
+When this happens, a company can put itself at risk of breaking compliance laws and being sued or fined.

 An appropriate Marketing Asset Management system gives corporate marketers piece of mind when it comes to compliance, especially as regulations change frequently.
-As new laws are passed, all marketing materials must be updated to stay in compliance – and without the proper system in place, that process of quickly updating assets becomes unmanageable.
+As new laws are passed, a company must plan accordingly for all marketing materials to be updated in order to stay in compliance – and without the proper system in place, they have to devise a strategy to quickly update assets which ends up becoming unmanageable.